 Rule 2: Make an Email Signature That Promotes Shares

 Most of your communications with small business owners will go through email.
 If one of these people wants to share your information with a business partner or acquaintance, it’s far easier for them to take a look at your email signature.
 This is a wonderful reminder for customers to refer your services, and you can also include other call to actions for online reviews and social media follows.

-Rule 3: Utilize Analytics as a Mobile App Reseller
+Rule 3: Utilize Analytics

 Most app reseller programs have powerful analytics for seeing how many users are downloading and using your app creations.
 We recommend checking in on these every month to evaluate what can be changed in terms of your design.
 You’ll also want to install Google Analytics on your website, strengthening your marketing tactics by understanding who is actually coming to your website.